Archive for the ‘Marketing’ Category

 The modern social media strategist must be part technologist and part behaviorist.
 As marketing leaders, we must be willing to experiment with and implement technology while studying the changes in human behavior that come with new and evolving social media adoption.
 As our experts stated above, we are in the midst of foundational change.
 Who’s brave enough to create social media’s future?

-Posted in Advertising, Advertising Agencies, Branding, Community, Debi Kleiman, E-Commerce, Facebook, Google Plus, Innovation, Interaction, Marketing, Networking, Public Relations, Relationships, Strategy, Sustainability, Twitter | No Comments »
+Posted in Advertising, Advertising Agencies, Branding, Community, Debi Kleiman, E-Commerce, Facebook, Google Plus, Innovation, Interaction, Marketing, Networking, Public Relations, Relationships, Strategy, Sustainability, Twitter | Comments Off on Will Social Media Change the Face of Modern Marketing?

 By Amy Howell, CEO of Howell Marketing Strategies